KG-UT/Machine-learning-application-temperature-prediction/README.md

 Follow these instructions to run my program on your computer.

 ### Prerequisites
-Install the following packages: numpy, scipy, sklearn, pandas, tensorflow
+Have python 3.6 on your computer and install the following packages: numpy, scipy, sklearn, pandas, tensorflow

 ### Running the program
 Simply run predict_temperature.py and give the relevant data asked!